-For a summary of good and bad listening habits plus a quick self-assessment quiz, you might want to check out my blogpost on listening patterns.
+For a summary of good and bad listening habits plus a quick self-assessment quiz, you might want to check out my blog post on listening patterns.

 3. A fixed belief system

 It's no fun talking politics to someone who is certain he has all the right answers.
 As beliefs consolidate into sets of ideas bounded by impenetrable walls, there will be increasing little uptake of non-confirmatory data, that is, ideas that differ from what you already believe.
-A fixed system of beliefs that allows for no additional data to enter is clinically termed a delusional system.
-In the context of political discussions we call a fixed belief system an ideology.
+A fixed system of beliefs that allows for no additional data to enter is clinically termed as a delusional system.
+In the context of political discussions, we call a fixed belief system an ideology.